 Commercial Building Energy Efficiency Retrofit Program (CBRetro)

-The goals of the CBRetro program are to create jobs and expand employment opportunities; increase the energy efficiency of existing structures by 15 percent or more; expand non-subsidized affordable housing options; and promote sustainable behaviors.
+The CBRetro program sought to increase the energy efficiency of existing structures by 15 percent or more; expand non-subsidized affordable housing options; and promote sustainable behaviors.

 - 14 multi-family apartment communities – 1,654 residential units retrofitted